ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_correlation/index.rst

 important to consider the expected magnitude of that bias, as small biases may be acceptable model limitations.

-The :download:`Jupyter notebook linked here <bias_quantification.ipynb>`
-outlines situations in which failing to consider correlation between modeled risk factors may lead to biased results and contains fuctions that may aid in quantifying the expected magnitude of that bias.
+The `Jupyter notebook linked here <https://github.com/ihmeuw/vivarium_research/blob/af1dd1706c617a12364f7bd8e9a9015c03411d43/docs/source/model_design/vivarium_model_components/risk_factors/risk_correlation/bias_quantification.ipynb>`_ outlines situations in which failing to consider correlation between modeled risk factors may lead to biased results and contains fuctions that may aid in quantifying the expected magnitude of that bias.

 .. todo::

-  Update link to github rendered version

   Link to future page on residual confounding?